Structured sunflowers and canonical Ramsey properties: The finite sunflower property

 \subsection{Examples of classes with the finite sunflower property}

 \begin{eg} We now give some examples of \Fr classes with the finite sunflower property. \begin{itemize} \item As observed in the introduction, if a \Fr structure $M$ has the infinite sunflower property then its age has the finite sunflower property by a standard Ramsey-theoretic compactness argument (see \cite[Thm.\ 53]{AKM25}).
 So the classes of finite graphs, finite tournaments, finite oriented graphs, finite hypergraphs, finite posets, finite ordered graphs and finite meet-semilattices have the finite sunflower property (see Example \ref{e: inf SP by galah}, Example \ref{e: inf SP by loc repl} and Subsection \ref{ss: meet-semilattice}).
-Likewise, any transitive \Fr class with the $3$-DAP has the finite sunflower property (see Proposition \ref{p: 3-DAP implies galah}): for example, the class of finite $K_n^{(r)}$-free $r$-uniform hypergraphs with $n > r \geq 3$. \item Using Theorem \ref{t: vertex-tr free amalg have finite SP}, the classes of finite $K_n$-free graphs and finite Henson oriented graphs (where one forbids a certain set of tournaments) have the finite sunflower property. \end{itemize} Thus, in particular, the class of $K_n$-free graphs gives an example of a class with the finite sunflower property whose \Fr limit does not have the infinite sunflower property. \end{eg}
+Likewise, any transitive \Fr class with the $3$-DAP has the finite sunflower property (see Proposition \ref{p: 3-DAP implies galah}): for example, the class of finite $K_n^{(r)}$-free $r$-uniform hypergraphs with $n > r \geq 3$. \item Using Proposition \ref{p: vertex-tr free amalg have finite SP}, the classes of finite $K_n$-free graphs and finite Henson oriented graphs (where one forbids a certain set of tournaments) have the finite sunflower property. \item By Fact \ref{f: fvc equiv}, Fact \ref{f: assoc iff fvc} and Proposition \ref{p: vcpRP for Sms}, the following classes of finite metric spaces have the finite sunflower property: \begin{itemize} \item the class of finite metric spaces with rational distances (the \Fr limit is the rational Urysohn space); \item the class of finite metric spaces with distances in $\Q \cap [0, 1]$ (the \Fr limit is the rational Urysohn sphere); \item the class of finite metric spaces with integer distances; \item for each $n \in \N_+$, the class of finite metric spaces with distance set $\{0, \cdots, n\}$. \end{itemize} \end{itemize} In particular, the class of $K_n$-free graphs gives an example of a class with the finite sunflower property whose \Fr limit does not have the infinite sunflower property. \end{eg}

-\begin{eg} All of the classes in Example \ref{e: classes w fSP} have indivisible \Fr limits, with the exception of some of the classes of Henson oriented graphs (see \cite{ES93} for the characterisation of which generic Henson oriented graphs are indivisible).
-We now give a further example (adapted from \cite[Ex.\ 11.2]{Sau20}) of a \Fr class with the finite sunflower property whose \Fr limit is divisible, and where the divisibility can be quickly proved.
+\begin{eg} The classes in the first bulletpoint of Example \ref{e: classes w fSP} have indivisible \Fr limits.
+We now give an example (adapted from \cite[Ex.\ 11.2]{Sau20}) of a \Fr class with the finite sunflower property whose \Fr limit is divisible, and where the divisibility can be quickly proved.
 For this example one can easily show failure of the galah property, but we regard divisibility as being of independent interest.
+(Note that the rational Urysohn space and some generic Henson oriented graphs are also divisible: see \cite{Hjo08}, \cite{DLPS07}, \cite{DLPS08} and \cite{ES93}.)